muneebhashone/next-chakra-starter/README.md

 ✔ Form handling with react-hook-form.

-✔ Data fetching with axios that supports RESTful API requests, error handling, and cancellation.
-It includes two named functions, axios (instance) for fetching RESTful APIs and axiosGraphql for fetching GraphQL APIs, located in the src/utils/axios.fetcher.ts file.

-✔ A set of utility and helper functions for common tasks and workflows, located in the src/utils/ directory: cloudinary.helpers.ts - includes utilities for uploading images to Cloudinary and deleting by token ID.
+✔ Data fetching with react-query.

+# Utils

+✔ src/utils/axios.fetcher.ts - includes helpful utils for Data fetching:

+- axiosGraphQL - for fetching the data from a GraphQL API.
+- axios - for fetching the data from a RESTful API.

+✔ src/utils/cloudinary.helpers.ts - includes helpful utils for Cloudinary:

+- makeUploadRequest - for uploading file to cloudinary.
+- makeDeleteRequest - for deleting file from cloudinary.

-✔ next.utils.ts - includes helpful utils:
+✔ src/utils/next.utils.ts - includes helpful utils:

 - checkIsServer - for checking whether you are on a server or client.
 - convertToBase64 - for converting a file to base64.